ptrkbrgmn/mocha-cakes-2-example/README.md

 - Can be run by IntelliJ Standard Edition, need Ultimate, still not working though
 - Verbose output on error
 - Not very intuitive error message when host unavailable
+- Not very much information on the web when googling on errors?

 ## Good to know ##